Shortlist of TOP banks of Pakistan

 8. BANK ALFALAH

 Bank Alfalah Limited, established in 1997 is a single bank in Pakistan controlled by the Abu Dhabi Group.
-Bank Alfalah is the 6th largest bank of Pakistan with more than 640 branches in Pakistan and overseas.
+Bank Alfalah is the 6th largest bank in Pakistan with more than 640 branches in Pakistan and overseas.
 Chartered as a public limited partnership on 21st June 1992, beneath the Companies Ordinance, Bank Alfalah started banking services from 1st November 1997.
-The Bank gives business solutions to customers, businesses, organizations, and states through a wide range of products and co-operation.
+The Bank gives business solutions to customers, businesses, organizations, and states through a wide range of products and cooperation.
 It also includes:

 - Corporate and finances investment